Creative entrepreneurship

 Creative entrepreneurship is the practice of setting up a business – or becoming self-employed - in one of the creative industries.
 The focus of the creative entrepreneur differs from that of the typical business entrepreneur or, indeed, the social entrepreneur in that they are concerned first and foremost with the creation and exploitation of creative or intellectual capital.
 Essentially, creative entrepreneurs are investors in talent – their own or other people’s.

 The most renowned creative entrepreneurs have combined creative flair with entrepreneurial ability to build multimillion-dollar business empires.
-Examples include Rupert Murdoch, Madonna and Richard Branson.
+Notable examples of creative entrepreneurs include Taylor Swift, Madonna, and Beyoncé, who have combined artistic expression with strategic brand and business development.

 History

-Although creative entrepreneurs predate the industrial revolution – artisan jewelry making dates back to 7000 BCE and there were professional poets (scôps) in Pre-Norman Britain – the subject of creative entrepreneurship is a relatively new area.
+Although creative entrepreneurs predate the Industrial Revolution – artisan jewelry making dates back to 7000 BCE and there were professional poets (scôps) in Pre-Norman Britain – the subject of creative entrepreneurship is a relatively new area.